Lavabas/Urban_Road_Morphology/README.md

 The workflow consists of two main phases:

 ### 1. CRHD Generation
 Gridded vector tiles of Colombo were generated and used to extract road networks using OpenStreetMap data.
-CRHD images were created by plotting road segments with varying widths and colors depending on road hierarchy.
+City Road Hierarchy Descriptor(CRHD) images were created by plotting road segments with varying widths and colors depending on road hierarchy.
 These images capture the spatial configuration of roads within each grid.

 **Tools Used:**
 - `osmnx`